Ira-Project/lastword/__Outline.md

 - [ ] Create the main view using the UI mockups
 - [ ] Plug front end and API endpoints
 - [ ] Make UI interactive
+- [ ] Set up Microsoft Clarity
+- [ ] Set up analytics and tracking events with Mixpanel
+- [ ] Build data streaming capability so we don't run into timeout issues